badgercz/Progtest-Tasks-PA2/README.md

 # Progtest-Tasks-PA2
-My solution of programming tasks from PA2 (FIT CTU)
+My solution of some interesting programming tasks from PA2 (FIT CTU)